W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 :::

 ::: details Simplified
-First recognise darkness cannot hide.
+First recognize darkness cannot hide.
-Second recognise there is nothing you want to hide.
+Second recognize there is nothing you want to hide.
 This is escape from fear.
 You will understand peace and joy.
 :::

 2. Holiness can never be really hidden in darkness, but you can deceive yourself about it.
-²This deception makes you fearful because you realise in your heart it *is* a deception, and you exert enormous efforts to establish its reality.
+²This deception makes you fearful because you realize in your heart it *is* a deception, and you exert enormous efforts to establish its reality.
 ³The miracle sets reality where it belongs.
 ⁴Reality belongs only to spirit, and the miracle acknowledges only truth.
 ⁵It thus dispels illusions about yourself, and puts you in communion with yourself and God.